 - Download and print the Beneficiary Application.

-- If the applicant is a MINOR – The Actors Fund is required to verify identity of applicant by viewing an original Birth Certificate or original Passport, AND a trustee statement from the bank stating the minor’s account is in fact a COOGAN account, along with listing the name of the trustee and the Coogan Account number and deposit information.
+- If the applicant is a MINOR – The Entertainment Community Fund is required to verify identity of applicant by viewing an original Birth Certificate or original Passport, AND a trustee statement from the bank stating the minor’s account is in fact a COOGAN account, along with listing the name of the trustee and the Coogan Account number and deposit information.

-- If the applicant is OVER 18, The Actors Fund is required to verify identity by viewing two forms of ID, an original Passport or Birth Certificate, AND another picture ID such as a state-issued Identification card or Driver’s License.
+- If the applicant is OVER 18, The Entertainment Community Fund is required to verify identity by viewing two forms of ID, an original Passport or Birth Certificate, AND another picture ID such as a state-issued Identification card or Driver’s License.
 A notarized affidavit of identity may take the place of the second photo ID.

 + 4. Submit and get notified